 IKEA of Sweden

-Complete with 2 brackets, placed at least 70 cm apart.
+Complete with 2 or 3 brackets.
 Sold separately.

 Max. load refers to the max. weight before the shelf is risking to slant.
 Distribute the weight evenly on the shelf to avoid the risk of slanting.